Radiation damage to the Hubble Space Telescope during two Solar cycles, and correction of Charge Transfer Inefficiency using ArCTIc: Conclusions

-Removing 99.9\% of CTI trailing in the most recent \acswfc data (99.5\% of trailing averaged over the camera lifetime) passes a significant milestone in that, for the first time, this meets requirements for Euclid \citep{Israel+2015,Paykari2020}.
-Those requirements have relaxed slightly because the radiation environment at the Earth-Sun Lagrange point L2 is not as hostile as the SPENVIS model could have suggested \citep{Skottfelt2024}.
+Removing 99.9\% of CTI trailing in the most recent \acswfc data (99.5\% of trailing averaged over the camera lifetime) passes a significant milestone: for the first time, this meets requirements for the ESA Euclid mission \citep{Israel+2015,Paykari2020}.
+Those requirements have relaxed slightly because (perhaps like our measurements in LEO) the current radiation environment at the Earth-Sun Lagrange point L2 is not as hostile as predicted by the SPENVIS model \citep{Skottfelt2024}.
 Importantly for future models of CTI, we have now understood which approximations can be made during CTI calibration to still achieve this accuracy of CTI correction --- and which approximations introduce unacceptable model biases.
-In particular, accounting for uncertainty in background subtraction prevents the need for ad~hoc upweighting of data at greater distances from the readout register; and adding the few trailed electrons back to a pre-CTI model of each warm pixel (\S\ref{sec:warm_pixel_measure}) removes the dominant calibration bias.
+In particular, accounting for uncertainty in background subtraction prevents the need for {\it ad~hoc} upweighting of data at greater distances from the readout register; and adding the few trailed electrons back to a pre-CTI model of each warm pixel (\S\ref{sec:warm_pixel_measure}) removes the dominant calibration bias.
 This neatly separates the tasks of CTI calibration and CTI correction, so that each can be performed without feedback from the other (although we have also proposed an on-the-fly validation \& verification test that can check the success of CTI correction at low signal-to-noise on any science image).